Brantingham Roman villa: Mosaics

 Two mosaics were discovered in 1941, recorded and reburied.
 In 1948 they were excavated and were due to be moved to the Hull and East Riding Museum.
 After they had been prepared for removal, the larger of the two mosaics was stolen and has never been recovered.
 A local rumour suggested that it had been loaded onto a military plane bound for America the next day.
+The other is on display at the museum.
 Both of the 1941 mosaics were decorated with geometric patterns; the stolen one measured 3.55 m x 2.05 m.